niclasankar/nmea-gps-emulator/README.md

 This script can be useful for testing applications or systems that require some unit's GPS position data.

 The script is a highly modified script based on the script originally created by GitHub user [luk-kop](https://github.com/luk-kop/nmea-gps-emulator/) and published on GitHub.
-The code has been documented and modified to allow input of altitude, logging to file and other.
+The code has been documented and modified to use decimal coordinates, to allow input of altitude, logging to file and other changes.

 The **GPS NMEA Emulator** script can be used in one of the following operating modes:
 - NMEA TCP Stream (sends TCP packets to the specified client),